Actions

 function.

 Action creators can also be asynchronous and have side-effects.
-You can read about async actions in the advanced tutorial to learn how to handle AJAX responses and compose action creators into async control flow.
+You can read about in the to learn how to handle AJAX responses and compose action creators into async control flow.
 Don't skip ahead to async actions until you've completed the basics tutorial, as it covers other important concepts that are prerequisite for the advanced tutorial and async actions.

-Now let's define some reducers to specify how the state updates when you dispatch these actions!
+Now let's to specify how the state updates when you dispatch these actions!